jeje/docker-jeedom-nginx/README.md

-# docker-jeedom-nginx
+# Docker container for Jeedom using Nginx instead of Apache

-Docker image for Jeedom on Nginx
+Docker image for Jeedom using Nginx instead of Apache.

-This is heavily based on the official Jeedom installation documentation with Nginx.
+This is heavily based on the official Jeedom installation documentation with Nginx and the official Jeedom container using Apache.